 Description

-An unexpected flavorbomb of a side dish, this charred broccoli is perfect for basically every occasion.
+An unexpected flavorbomb of a side dish, this charred broccoli is impressive and easy to make.

 Ingredients